MonishKrishna2009/Apatite-Bot/readme.md

 ## ✨ Features

+> [!CAUTION]
+> Most of the documentation for this project has been generated with the help of AI, as I don’t have much time to write it all manually.
+The docs have been reviewed for errors, but if you spot any issues, please open an issue or submit a pull request with a fix.

 - 👥 **LFP / LFT System** ✅
   - **Multi-game Support**: Valorant, CS2, League of Legends (easily extensible)